Digital and viral marketing expert

 Fernland seemed like a good idea at the time, and if I knew then what I know now I probably could have made it work.
 But after 18 months of struggle, I pulled the plug.
 This was the first lesson I learnt when it comes to running a business online: Trust is the most important factor and pre-requisite for success.
 I had no idea how to build strong lasting relationships with customers.
 Like so many other businesses at the time, the costs of customer acquisition combined with insufficient efforts to build a strong brand presence sank the boat.

 The dot-com bubble burst in March 2000.
 I remember the day clearly, because I had just enrolled into Victoria University in New Zealand to study how to make my next move into e-commerce a success.
-The Professor came into the room, looking pale, and said: “How many of you regret enrolling into this course?”
+The Professor came into the room, and said: “How many of you regret enrolling into this course?”
 Half the class put their hand up.
 Seems unbelievable nowadays, but at the time many people still questioned whether online retailing was a passing fad.

 No-one who is great at something was always great at it

 I persevered.
 After completing a degree in e-commerce, I stayed for a year to do an honours research project.
-I made a fairly revolutionary finding at the time explaining how e-commerce could be best integrated into multi-channel retail models.
+I discovered a fairly important finding at the time explaining how e-commerce could be best integrated into multi-channel retail models.
 To my surprise, it won best research paper at the Association of Information Systems Annual conference.
 On the back of that I ended up staying for another three years to complete a PhD in online consumer psychology.

 When you look into someone else’s bowl, make sure it is to see if they have enough, not to compare what they have that you don’t